How to Level a Floor Without Leveling Compound: 4 Methods

 Once the first panel is in position, use screws or nails to secure it to the floor joist.
 You will want to continue installing the plywood panels until the entire subfloor is complete.

-Once the plywood subfloor is installed, you can begin installing your vinyl flooring or any other type of flooring.
+Once the plywood subfloor is installed, you can begin installing your vinyl flooring or any other type of flooring over it.

 If you follow these steps, you can install a plywood subfloor in your home quickly.
 This will ensure that your floors are level and that they will last for many years to come.